-2.2.1 Cospas-Sarsat Message Text
+2.2.2 Cospas-Sarsat Message Text

 All Cospas-Sarsat messages contain specified types of information.
-Each one of these information types, called a Message Field (MF), is described in greater detail in Annex B. These message fields are then grouped as shown in Annex C to produce the messages for the various Subject Indicator Types (SITs) listed in Annex A.
+Each one of these information types, called a Message Field (MF), is described in greater detail in Annex B. These message fields are then grouped as shown in Annex C to produce the messages for the various SITs listed in Annex A.

 Originators of operational messages should endeavor to provide actual values in all fields indicated by the letter "A" in Tables C-1 and C-2.
-Fields indicated by the letter "X" must not be omitted, but may use default values if actual data is not available.
+Fields indicated by the letter "X" shall not be omitted, but may use default values if actual data is not available.